-- 1. A Statewide Labor Management committee consisting of not more than five (5) members selected by the VSEA from among the bargaining units represented by VSEA and not more than five (5) members selected by the State shall meet periodically to discuss a mutually agreed upon agenda which may include methods of improving labor relations, productivity, safety, and health problems of a continuing nature, or other problems which have an impact on conditions of employment; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject. - 2.
-This Article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than five (5) representatives of each party. - 3.
-The parties agree that Agencies, Departments, facilities, or local worksites may establish labor-management committees.
-Upon written request of the VSEA or the State, an Agency or Department must establish a labor-management committee for a six (6) month period to meet periodically and to discuss a mutually agreed upon agenda.
-After it is established it may be extended (or reinstituted after it lapses) only by mutual written agreement for additional six (6) month periods at the discretion of the Agency, Department and the VSEA.
-The numbers of participants, selected in equal numbers by the appointing authorities and VSEA, shall depend on the needs of the group and the agenda items to be discussed and may exceed four (4) persons for labor or management with the approval of the appointing authority in any instance.
+1. A Statewide Labor Management Committee consisting of not more than five (5) members selected by the VSEA from among bargaining units represented by VSEA and not more than five (5) members selected by the State shall meet periodically to discuss a mutually agreed agenda which may include methods of improving labor relations, productivity, safety, and health problems of a continuing nature, or other problems which have an impact on conditions of employment; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.

+2. This Article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than five (5) representatives of each party.

+3. The parties agree that Agencies, Departments, facilities, or local worksites may establish Labor Management Committees.
+The numbers of participants selected in equal numbers by the appointing authorities and VSEA shall depend on the needs of the group and the agenda items to be discussed and may exceed four (4) persons for labor or management with the approval of the appointing authority in any instance.
 These Committees shall meet as needed to discuss issues of mutual concern; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
 In the event the parties call a meeting, the Human Resources Department and the VSEA central office shall be notified at least three (3) working days prior to the meeting and may participate.

-Agreements which result from labor-management discussions shall not produce any modifications to the collective bargaining agreement unless signed off by the VSEA's Director(s) and the Secretary of Administration.
-Participation in labor-management discussions shall not be construed as a waiver of the right of access to the collective bargaining process over mandatory subjects for collective bargaining.
+Agreements which result from Labor Management discussions shall not produce any modifications to the collective bargaining agreement unless signed off by the VSEA's Director(s) and the Secretary of Administration.
+Participation in Labor Management discussions shall not be construed as a waiver of the right of access to the collective bargaining process over mandatory subjects for collective bargaining.

-- 4. This article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor prevent informal meetings between fewer than four (4) representatives of each party.
+4. This Article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than four (4) representatives of each party.

-- 5. Appropriate agenda items may include, but shall not be limited to, the following:
+5. Appropriate agenda items may include, but shall not be limited to, the following:

-- expense reimbursement practices and procedures
+expense reimbursement practices and procedures

-- late paychecks

-- vehicle parking
+late paychecks vehicle parking

+workplace sofety and b

-- workplace safety and health issues
+workplace safety and health issues

-- health risks from resident populations
+health risks from resident populations.

-- staffing levels/problems

-- career ladders systems

-- problems of caseload/workload equity
+problems of caseload/workload equity

-- problems in seeking productivity gains and cost savings
+problems in seeking productivity gains and cost savings.